 “Am I Going to Get Fired?”
 ADHD Hazards at Work

 You’ve missed a few deadlines.
 Lost a few things.
 Jumbled some instructions.
 And lost focus.
 These are common workplace hazards for people with ADHD.
 Now learn some easy accommodations to keep you on track and feeling confident in your career.

 You like your job, and you want to do it well.
-You don’t want to risk getting fired in this tough economy, by letting your attention deficit disorder (ADHD or ADD) symptoms get the best of you.
+You don’t want to risk getting fired in this tough economy, by letting your ADHD symptoms get the best of you.
 The key to succeeding at the job is to adapt your work habits to take advantage of your strong points, while minimizing the negative impact of your weaknesses.

 Here are some of the common challenges faced by adults with ADHD and learning disabilities, along with lots of recommended accommodations for each.